RatseerOfRattesse/COAWiki/docs/Story/Mainline Story/Advent of the Haelborne.md

     Damage Output:

-    Low, scaling with tier
+    - Low, scaling with tier

-    Ethereal:
+    - Ethereal:

-    \- 50% Holy
+        - 50% Holy

-    \- 50% Unholy
+        - 50% Unholy

-    Impact:
+    - Impact:

-    \- Metaphysical
+        - Metaphysical

-    \- Cutting
+        - Cutting

-    Effects:
+    Effect:

-    Tier I
+    - Tier I

-    Conjure a pair of mismatched wings.
+        - Conjure a pair of mismatched wings.
 Can be used to glide short distances for a minuscule mana cost per second.

-    Tier II
+    - Tier II

-    Project an aura that negates tier-based damage reduction.
+        - Project an aura that negates tier-based damage reduction.
 This affects every target within the aura, including you and your allies.

-    Tier V
+    - Tier V

-    Wings possess damage reduction on tier above current and can be manipulated as shields.
+        - Wings possess damage reduction on tier above current and can be manipulated as shields.

-    Wings possess damage one tier above current and can be manipulated to cut at targets.
+        - Wings possess damage one tier above current and can be manipulated to cut at targets.

-    Tier VII
+    - Tier VII

-    Wings can now launch and propel flight on their own.
+        - Wings can now launch and propel flight on their own.

-    Wings passively move to deflect incoming projectiles.
+        - Wings passively move to deflect incoming projectiles.
 Projectiles can be redirected at enemies for a meagre mana cost.

 With a rush of wind, I landed in the middle of a forest clearing, immediately knocking several crienbeasts off their feet.
 As stressed as I was in this over-ranked area of the forest, the thrill of combat rushed me right into the zone.
 Brandishing my dagger, I immediately leapt at the nearest monster, the sheer force of the launch tearing the poor thing’s head right off its body.
 It tumbled about for a few seconds while the rest of its Governance-given energy sapped away and it dissolved into a pile of assorted items.
 Normally monsters didn’t dissolve so quickly, but I must’ve hit that one too hard.